-In 2019, the employees were represented in the Executive Management Board by Jani Korhonen, Specialist, Analytics Outsourcing.
+In 2021, the employees were represented in the Executive Management Board by Jani Korhonen, Specialist, Analytics Outsourcing.

-The holdings in Orion Corporation of the Executive Management Board are presented in chapter 13 of this Statement.
-Biographical details of the Executive Management Board members are presented in chapter 15.
-Information updated afterwards about the members is available at www.orion.fi.
+The holdings in Orion Corporation of the Executive Management Board are presented in chapter 12 of this Statement.
+Biographical details of the Executive Management Board members are presented in chapter 14.
+Information updated afterwards about the Executive Management Board members is available on the company's website at www.orion.fi/en.